dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

     void *gdexample_get_virtual_with_data(void *p_class_userdata, GDExtensionConstStringNamePtr p_name);
     void gdexample_call_virtual_with_data(GDExtensionClassInstancePtr p_instance, GDExtensionConstStringNamePtr p_name, void *p_virtual_call_userdata, const GDExtensionConstTypePtr *p_args, GDExtensionTypePtr r_ret);

 There are actually two ways of registering virtual methods.
-One only has the ``get`` part, in which you give Godot a properly crafted function pointer which will be called.
+Only one has the ``get`` part, in which you give Godot a properly crafted function pointer which will be called.
 For this we would need to create another helper for each virtual method, something that is not very convenient.
 Instead, we use the second method